Have Questions?

 419-352-6460

-Harbor is 16.3 miles from Woodville, Ohio
+Harbor is 16.3 miles from Woodville, OH

 Like other alcohol and drug rehabs, Harbor is dedicated to long term recovery for drug and alcohol abusers living in the Woodville area.
 As such, this drug and alcohol rehabilitation program has been providing services like motivational interviewing, cognitive/behavior therapy, substance abuse counseling approach, group therapy, trauma-related counseling, couple/family therapy and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).